TOP

 Day 4: Vang Vieng – Luang Prabang

-Today our journey continues north along the mountainous roads north of the UNESCO World Heritage Town of Luang Prabang.
-There will be plenty of times to stop along the way, the drive takes about 3 – 4 hours and you will arrive in Luang Prabang in mid-afternoon, transfer to the hotel where you will have plenty of time to freshen up.
+Today, our journey continues north along mountainous roads towards the UNESCO World Heritage town of Luang Prabang.
+There will be plenty of opportunities to stop along the way.

 Accommodation: Luang Prabang Inn Hotel (Deluxe Room)